igorkasyanchuk/get-smart/README.md

 ## Tasks

 - prepare list of topics
+- option to configure level for showing tips, allow multiple levels
 - create initializer generator
 - AI to generate files
 - readme updates, how to use, options, how to contribute, links to other repos